 Attendees of IEF training programmes gain the ability to self-maintain their farms and pass on their knowledge to other egg farmers, encouraging project sustainability and extending positive impacts into the wider community.
 One trained farmer can provide 30,000 people with an egg a week, significantly improving their nutritional health.

-The IEF was delighted to provide a day of expert training on 'The Fundamentals of Successful Egg Production' in July 2022, in collaboration with the South African Poultry Association (SAPA) and the KwaZulu-Natal Poultry Institute (KZNPI).
+The IEF are delighted to provide expert training on 'The Fundamentals of Successful Egg Production' as well as egg marketing, in collaboration with the South African Poultry Association (SAPA) and the KwaZulu-Natal Poultry Institute (KZNPI).

-The tailored programme was delivered as part of SAPA and KZNPI's 5 day Commercial Layer Management Course to emerging commercial egg farmers in South Africa.
+Tailored programmes are delivered by IEF as part of SAPA and KZNPI's 5 day Commercial Layer Management Courses to emerging commercial egg farmers in South Africa.